-More rains to hit Missouri after deadly weekend flooding
+More rain hits Missouri after deadly weekend flooding

 Story highlights

-- Heavy rains will pound the St. Louis area Wednesday morning
+- Heavy rains pound St. Louis area

-- The rain will fall in areas saturated with runoff from the weekend floods
+(CNN)A new round of rain pounded Missouri on Wednesday, paralyzing a region already suffering from swollen rivers and flooded streets after a heavy downpour last week.

-(CNN)A new round of rain will pound Missouri on Wednesday, paralyzing a region already suffering from bulging rivers and deluged streets following deadly flooding last week.
+The weekend flooding killed two people, inundated homes and businesses, and led to the closing of 272 roads.

-Weekend flooding was blamed for two deaths in southeast Missouri, inundated homes and businesses, and the closing of 272 roads statewide.
+Along the Meramec River in Eureka, residents piled up sandbags to protect homes and businesses.
+Heavy rains in the St. Louis area Wednesday morning strained the river, which was expected to surpass height records it set in December 2015, CNN meteorologist Michael Guy said.

-Along the Meramec River in Eureka, residents piled up sandbags to protect homes Tuesday.
-Heavy rains in the St. Louis area Wednesday morning will strain the river, which will likely surpass height records it set in December 2015, CNN meteorologist Michael Guy said.
+Forecasters said up to 4 inches of rain will fall in the saturated St. Louis area.

-The rain will fall in areas saturated with runoff from the weekend floods, exacerbating the chances of the river breaking the record.
+More than 100 highways had closures of some kind in the St. Louis area, according to Tom Blair, an official with the Missouri Department of Transportation.

-Forecasters say up to 2 inches of rain is expected to fall in the St. Louis area Wednesday and Thursday.
+Karen Yeomans, also with the agency, urged residents to avoid driving on flooded streets.
+She asked people to treat the flooding like a "liquid blizzard" and stay home.

 'Never seen it this bad'

-The city shut down roads and schools following heavy rain throughout the weekend.
+Shayla Kremer shared several photos from Pacific, Missouri, showing homes and streets underwater because of flooding from the Meramec River.

-Kristen Wingerter Martinez said residents are confined to the city after roads shut down, and some started filling sandbags as early as 7:30 a.m.
-Tuesday to prepare for more heavy rain.
+Kristen Wingerter Martinez said residents in Eureka are confined to the city after roads shut down.

 "My husband has lived in Eureka since 1972, never seen it this bad," Martinez said of the days of rain.
 "Kids are out of school.
 People can't make it to work.
 National Guard brought in.
 A community pulling together to save our favorite pizza place.
 Elks lodge feeding all the volunteers with the American flag flying high in Eureka."

-Eureka police chief, Michael A. Wiegand, urged residents to follow instructions.
+Eureka police Chief Michael A. Wiegand urged residents to follow instructions.

 "This is some of the highest water we have ever seen and it will be higher than 2015," he told CNN affiliate KTVI.
 "We need to all use our common sense.
 Don't drown turn around, if you see standing water don't drive through it whatsoever."